chrisluedtke/cy-automation-library/README.md

 * `selenium-testing` (testing only)
   * This folder is largely a set of testing scripts used as a proof of concept of a few different features of Selenium, and is only relevant if you're interested in some of the more advanced features that are being tested.

-## Set-up
+## Set-up (Windows)

-Install Python.
-If you are new to Python, [see here](README-setup-python.md).
+1. Install Python 3.8.
+If you are new to Python, [see this guide](README-setup-python.md).
+2. [Install GitHub Desktop](https://desktop.github.com/) and clone this repository to your computer.
+3. In your console, create a virtual environment and activate it.
+    ```console
+    python -m venv env
+    ```
+    ```console
+    env\Scripts\activate
+    ```
+4. Update `wheel` (required to install `xlwings`, see [this issue](https://github.com/xlwings/xlwings/issues/1243))
+    ```console
+    pip install --upgrade wheel
+    ```

-Install GitHub and clone this repository to your computer.
-In your console, create a virtual environment (optional but recommended), navigate to the repository's root directory, and run `pip install -r requirements.txt`.
-This will install all the third party Python packages that are required for these tools.
+5. Install all the third party Python packages that are required for this project.
+    ```console
+    pip install -r requirements.txt
+    ```
+6. Copy `.env.sample` to `.env`.
+    ```console
+    copy .env.sample .env
+    ```
+7. Fill in the details of `.env`.
+Do not edit `.env.sample`.
+Only edit `.env`.
+Saleforce credentials can be found on Salesforce as below:
+    * `SF_USER`: Found at `My Settings > Personal > Personal Information`.
+Look for the `Username` field.
+This will be in the form `xxxxxxx@cityyear.org.cyschorgb`.
+    * `SF_PASS`: Your password might not be the same as Okta.
+You can reset your Salesforce password under `My Settings > Personal > Change My Password`.
+This will not affect your Okta single sign on.
+    * `SF_TOKEN`: Under `My Settings > Personal > Personal Information`, choose `Reset Security Token`.
+This will trigger an email to your inbox containing your security token.
+8. [Install Firefox](https://www.mozilla.org/en-US/firefox/new/).
+This is the browser used for Salesforce automation.
+9. Geckodriver is a tool used to automate tasks in Firefox.
+This driver is provided in this project at `./geckodriver/geckodriver.exe`.
+If you don't trust this executable, you can replace it with the version [provided here](https://github.com/mozilla/geckodriver/releases).

 Some scripts are used to manipulate files in cyconnect (SharePoint).
 This requires that the user map SharePoint as a network drive.
 Follow [this visual guide](README-setup-cyc.md) to set it up.